 My Top 5 Most Used Lightroom Keyboard Shortcuts

-This shortcut shows the area affected by the editing tools (Gradient Mask, Adjustment Brush, Radial Filter).
+- O – Show/Hide Mask Overlay – This shortcut shows the area affected by the editing tools (Gradient Mask, Adjustment Brush, Radial Filter).
+It is a very useful feature when retouching portraits.

 General Shortcuts and Navigation